Today's Viewpoint: A MarshBerry Publication

 Myth Busting: The Truth About Insurance Clusters, Aggregator Programs, and Agency Network Perceptions

-“Our firm already earns top commissions and will not split commissions with an aggregator.”
+“Our agency already earns top commissions and will not split commissions with an aggregator.”

 “Our team is happy with our current carrier and wholesale markets.”